Utah vs. BYU Football

 The following are examples of building bridges.

-As a consequence of the shooting and arson of an LDS church in Grand Blanc, Michigan, members of the LDS church raised over $300,000 for the family of the shooter (I contributed too and I am a member).
+As a consequence of the shooting and arson of an LDS church in Grand Blanc, Michigan, members of the LDS church raised over $300,000 for the family of the shooter (I contributed too, and I am a member).
 The shooter left behind a family with medical needs, and the shooter probably left them with trauma.
-A member of the LDS church, David Butler, starting a GiveSendGo for people to contribute money to the family of the shooter.
+A member of the LDS church, David Butler, started a GiveSendGo for people to contribute money to the family of the shooter.

 Humanizing